jadelraee/JadeM-LDNEATS-Proj1/README.md

   - UCP-15 Discord - My cohort are a big inspiration and being able to be in that environment has really helped me push myself when I have felt isolated with such a remote working environment
   - Mark Nevison - He's honestly such a great person who has been the forefront of support here despite only joining the course along with us.
   - Fiona Henry - For being on call for any advice I may need.
-  - Harry from CI London Whatsapp Group - He was the first person here I spoke to and met and being invited to the Whatsapp group to receive daily does of encouragment amonsgt peers who have either completed or are ahead on the course has been amazing.
+  - Harry from CI London Whatsapp Group - He was the first person here I spoke to and met and being invited to the Whatsapp group to receive daily doses of encouragment amongst peers who have either completed or are ahead on the course has been amazing.